ignaciobockl/pet-business-node/README.md

 - **dotenv**: Loads environment variables from a `.env` file.
 - **pnpm**: Fast, disk space efficient package manager.
 - **Git**: Version control system.
+- **JSON Web Tokens (JWT)**: Used for secure authentication and authorization within the application.
+Ensure familiarity with generating, verifying, and managing JWTs, and understand the importance of the `JWT_SECRET` environment variable for securely signing tokens.

 These technologies are fundamental to understanding and contributing to the Pet Business Backend project.